 Controls and Programmable Objects Compared in Various Languages and Libraries

-Provides a table that maps controls in Visual Basic 6.0 to the corresponding control in Visual Basic 2005.
+Provides a table that maps controls in Visual Basic 6.0 to the corresponding control in Visual Basic .NET.
 Note that controls are now classes in the .NET Framework.

 How to: Add ActiveX Controls to Windows Forms

 Describes how to use ActiveX controls on Windows Forms.